pouchdb-community/ember-pouch/README.md

 PouchDB's live sync uses a long-polling socket, so you may find that you hit the browser's limit of HTTP connections to a given host.
 In this case you may find that a periodic sync is better for your needs.

+If you are connecting directly to a database over HTTP without syncing to a local database then ember-pouch's change detection will use a long-polling socket.
 The following will poll for changes rather than using live sync.

 ```js
 export default Adapter.extend({